EuanPyle/relion4_tomo_robot/README.md

-## Robot to Go From Tilt Series Stack to Reconstructed Tomograms for RELION 4.0
+## Automated Workflow to Go From Tilt Series Stacks to Reconstructed Tomograms for RELION 4.0

 #### Motivation